![]() |

 entered beneath the bridge.
 He ran to the other side of the bridge to see the

 train coming out.
 But it had disappeared from his view by then.
-Unable to believe
+Unable to

-even bones wouldn’t be found below, he thought.
+there, even bones wouldn’t be found below, he thought.

 The bridge ran down with its dangerously looking curve.
+Even

 accident by hitting its side walls in the curve.
 Subramani kept walking.